College of Osteopathic Medicine

 Prior to matriculation at any campus site, each applicant must meet the following PCOM admission requirements and prerequisites:

-• Official MCAT exam scores from an exam taken within three years of the desired date of matriculation.
-For fall 2024 entry, only MCAT tests taken in 2021, 2022 and 2023 will be considered valid.
+Official MCAT exam scores from an exam taken within three years of the desired date of matriculation.
+For Summer III 2025 entry, only MCAT tests taken in 2022, 2023 and 2024 will be considered valid.
 PCOM does not have minimum MCAT requirements for the DO program.
 Generally, a competitive MCAT is at or above 500 with 125 for each subsection.
 The average MCAT for entering DO students is typically a 505.

 PCOM Admissions Committees review applications holistically, taking several factors into account when assessing applications for interview and acceptance to the Doctor of Osteopathic Medicine program.
 Interviews and admissions decisions for the DO program are granted not solely on GPAs or MCAT scores, but after consideration of all aspects of an application including but not limited to: letters of recommendation, autobiographical statements, clinical experience and research experience.